waveygang/wfmash/README.md

 # edyeet

-`edyeet` is a fork of [MashMap](https://github.com/marbl/MashMap) that implements base-level alignment using [edlib](https://github.com/Martinsos/edlib).
+`edyeet` is a fork of [MashMap](https://github.com/marbl/MashMap) that implements base-level alignment using [edlib](https://github.com/Martinsos/edlib), via the [`wflign`](https://github.com/ekg/wflign) tiled wavefront global alignment algorithm.
-It completes an alignment module in MashMap and extends it to enable multithreaded operation.
-A single command-line interface simplfies usage.
-The [PAF](https://github.com/lh3/miniasm/blob/master/PAF.md) output format is harmonized and made equivalent to that in [minimap2](https://github.com/lh3/minimap2), and has been validated as input to [seqwish](https://github.com/ekg/seqwish).
+It completes MashMap with a high-performance alignment module capable of computing base-level alignments for very large sequences.

 ## process

-Each query sequence is broken into pieces defined by `-s[N], --segment-length=[N]`.
+Each query sequence is broken into non-overlapping pieces defined by `-s[N], --segment-length=[N]`.
 These segments are then mapped using MashMap's sliding minhash mapping algorithm and subsequent filtering steps.
 To reduce memory, a temporary file is used to store initial mappings.
 Each mapping location is then used as a target for alignment using edlib.